How hip are you to where your donor dollars go?

 One Southeast Missouri animal rescue, Mac’s Mission, not only condones the practice, but participates and spent a whopping $32,955 in 2016 alone.
 All donor money.

 While some donors will let a few bucks slide for what might appear to be a noble cause, not all donors are aware their money is being spent in such a manner.
-And there are some donors, while aware their rescue is purchasing dogs, have no idea of the dollar amounts involved.
+There are some donors, while aware their rescue is purchasing dogs, have no idea of the actual dollar amounts involved.